 Pilates represents a sophisticated form of exercise, conceptualised 70 years ago by Joseph H. Pilates (1880-1967).
 He designated this approach as The Art of Contrology, a term underscoring the significance of mental engagement in the control of muscular movements.

-This method centres on fortifying the “powerhouse” or “core” (comprising the abdominals, back, and gluteal muscles) to facilitate various exercises.
+This Authentic Method centres on fortifying the “powerhouse” or “core” (comprising the abdominals, back, and gluteal muscles) to facilitate various exercises.
 The end result of Pilates training is the attainment of a well-balanced physique that is both robust and flexible, leading to a flatter abdomen, evenly toned legs, enhanced spinal strength, and improved posture, all without the addition of excessive muscle bulk.

 The practice requires a high degree of concentration, coupling breath control with physical movement, which subsequently fosters equilibrium between the mind and body, effectively alleviating stress and anxiety.

-Professionals in chiropractic and physiotherapy advocate Pilates for its efficacy in strengthening the core muscles that support the spine.
+Professionals in chiropractic and physiotherapy advocate Classical Pilates for its efficacy in strengthening the core muscles that support the spine.
 Regular practice of Pilates can yield improved joint mobility, a flatter abdomen, a more slender and fortified waist, toned thighs, and enhanced circulation, ultimately restoring the ability to move effortlessly and without discomfort.

 Pilates serves as a solution to the contemporary stresses associated with prolonged sitting in cars and at workplaces, which often leads to slumping, hunching, and poor posture.
 Much like one would align the tracking of a vehicle to mitigate tire wear, attention to posture is equally important.